sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

 1. The CLI must generate AM that validates against [JSON Schema](/schemas/application-manifest.schema.json)
 2. The CLI must generate registry config that validates against JSON Schema **TBD**
-3. AM must be published as a Maven artifact
+3. AM must be published as a Maven (or OCI) artifact
    1. Artifact ID must match the application name
    2. Registry parameters for publishing (URL, credentials, group) must be provided as CLI arguments.
 4. For each application entity listed below, an AM component with the corresponding MIME type must be generated: